devsecopsbiz/cookbook/README.md

         ![](img/AzureDevOpsLab-Releases-trigger.png)

+    12. Press the **Save** button, confirming with the **OK** button.

 #### Run a test build

-1. In Azure DevOps, click on Builds, navigate to **Folders**, select each build and click the "Queue" button on the right upper corner.
+1. In Azure DevOps, click on Builds, navigate to **Folders** and, for each build, select it and press the "Queue" button on the right upper corner.

     ![](img/AzureDevOpsLab-Builds-Run-01.png)